Lone Star Migration: The moveBuddha 2022-2023 Texas Migration Report

 Sources and Methodology

-moveBuddha proprietary data:
+moveBuddha proprietary data

-Data collected from January 1, 2020 through December 9, 2021 capturing searches by individuals who were either planning to move or hire a moving company.
+Move data was collected using moveBuddha's Moving Cost Calculator from January 1, 2022, through December 31, 2022, and includes searches across the nation by individuals who were either planning to move or hire a moving company throughout 2022.

-The Zillow Home Value Index or ZHVI provides us with the typical home value within each city at a given period of time.
+The Zillow Home Value Index or ZHVI provides us with the typical single-family home value within each city at a given period of time.

 Not what you were looking for?